 Thanks to the American Physical Therapy Association’s Vision 2020 statement, all new physical therapists need to have the DPT degree in order to practice.

-While the additional education will probably have positive outcomes for patients, what’s guaranteed is that schools will be able to charge ever-increasing amounts of money for the education.
-This often leads students to take out expensive physical therapy student loans.
+While the additional education will probably have positive outcomes for patients, what’s guaranteed is that schools have been able to charge ever-increasing amounts of money for the education.
+This often leads students to take out expensive DPT student loans.

-Yes, the growth in the PT job market is expected to be above average.
+Yes, the growth in the PT job market is expected to be above-average.
 Every media outlet and industry publication will remind you of that.

 What they don’t like to talk about is the huge numbers of huge programs that continue to open to ensure that demand is met with more than enough supply.
 Schools won’t discuss the alternative motivation they had (revenue) to ensure that the DPT degree was mandatory.

 The student loan racket affecting DPTs is a house of cards that will eventually fall.
 After all, when your tuition continues to escalate at a rate much faster than inflation even though salaries aren’t growing at the same rate, something has to give.